Ben Platt: 2015–2017: Film work and Dear Evan Hansen

 In 2012, Platt had a supporting role in the musical comedy Pitch Perfect, loosely based on the non-fiction book Pitch Perfect: The Quest for Collegiate A Cappella Glory.
-Platt played the magic-loving Benji Applebaum, alongside an ensemble cast comprising Anna Kendrick, Skylar Astin, Rebel Wilson, Adam DeVine, Anna Camp, and Brittany Snow.
+Platt played the magic-loving Benji Applebaum, alongside an ensemble cast including Anna Kendrick, Skylar Astin, Rebel Wilson, Adam DeVine, Anna Camp, and Brittany Snow.
 The film emerged as a major commercial success and received mostly positive reviews from critics.
-He was subsequently nominated for a Teen Choice Award in the category Choice Movie: Male Scene Stealer for his work.
+He was subsequently nominated at the 2013 Teen Choice Awards in the Choice Movie Scene Stealer category for his work.
 In 2015, Platt reprised his role as Benji Applebaum in the sequel, Pitch Perfect 2, followed by appearances in the films Ricki and the Flash and Billy Lynn's Long Halftime Walk.

 Platt became attached to Steven Levenson and Pasek and Paul's then Untitled P&P Project in 2014, participating in early read-throughs and workshops.
-By 2015, the musical, titled Dear Evan Hansen, had begun production in Washington, D.C. at the Arena Stage with Platt originating the titular role.
-The show premiered on July 9, 2015, and closed August 23, 2015.
+By 2015, the musical, titled Dear Evan Hansen, had begun production in Washington, D.C. at the Arena Stage with Platt originating the title role.
+The show premiered on July 9, 2015, and it closed on August 23, 2015.
 The overwhelming positive reception toward the production and Platt's performance resulted in the show being transferred to Off-Broadway.

 In 2016, Platt once again originated the role of Evan Hansen at Second Stage Theatre.
 Platt and the cast played a month of previews, beginning on March 26, 2016, before premiering on May 1, 2016.
 The limited engagement sold out its entire run with Platt playing his last performance on May 26, 2016.

 In December 2016, Platt originated the title role in Dear Evan Hansen on Broadway at the Music Box Theatre.
 Critics hailed his work, calling it "historic" and "one of the greatest leading male performances [I've] ever seen in a musical".
-For his performance, 23-year-old Platt won numerous awards including the Tony Award for Best Actor in a Leading Role in a Musical, becoming the youngest solo winner in the category.
+For his performance, Platt won numerous awards including the Tony Award for Best Actor in a Leading Role in a Musical.
+At age 23, Platt was the youngest solo recipient of the Tony Award in the category until Myles Frost won the award in 2022.
 Platt played his final performance on November 19, 2017.